-The course will be in-person.
-When I am on (occasional) academic travel, I will post video lectures for those classes in advance.
+The course will be online synchronous, with lectures at 1:50pm-2:45pm on Mondays, Wednesdays, and Fridays.
+Tentatively, the lectures will be recorded and posted on Carmen.
+I reserve the right to change this.
 IMPORTANT: I will communicate with you through Carmen email or Carmen Announcements, so please make sure that you are notified when you receive emails or when announcements are posted.